How Do You Make Green Beer? (and Other Pressing St. Patrick's Day Thoughts)

 If you don't mind trial and error, go for it!
 But if you are tinting one of your favorite (and expensive) microbrews, read on.

-Next, slowly pour the beer into a the glass/growler (4 pints for the 64 oz. growler).
+Next, slowly pour the beer into the pint glass/wine glass/growler (4 pints for the 64 oz. growler).
 Watch the color swirl and mix as it meets the beer.

 Last step?
 Enjoy!
 (Responsibly!)